 Blood and Plasma Collection Guidance

-This guidance provides recommendations for blood drive operations and the sites used for blood drive collections.
+This guidance provides recommendations for individuals wishing to donate blood.
 Early evidence suggests the virus that causes COVID-19 can spread more easily than the seasonal influenza virus, and it appears COVID-19 disease is more deadly.
-There are precautions persons at blood drives can follow to help prevent the spread of COVID-19.
+There are precautions people at blood drives can follow to help prevent the spread of COVID-19.

 Infection Control and Environmental Management

 This information reinforces routine measures currently followed by blood centers.

 Adhere to routine infection control procedures, including appropriate respiratory hygiene/cough etiquette and sharps handling precautions for preventing the transmission of infectious agents.

 Follow hand hygiene guidance to help prevent person-to-person spread of COVID-19 and other respiratory viruses.
 If gloves are used, change gloves and cleanse hands between contact with different blood donors.

 Regarding staff safety, the wearing of gloves and hand cleansing are governed by Occupational Safety and Health Administration (OSHA) requirements pertaining to bloodborne pathogens in 29 CFR 1910.1030(c)(3)(ix) and 29 CFR 1910.1030 (d)(iii)–(vi) respectively.

 Clean and disinfect environmental surfaces in accordance with standard facility protocols after each donor has vacated the station and before setting up for arrival of a new donor at that station.
 Ensure environmental cleaning and disinfection procedures are followed consistently and correctly.